rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChipotleChickenTacos.rst

 Directions
 ----------

-1. Combine ingredients and let sit for at least 10 minutes or refrigerate up to 24 hours.
+1. Combine the ingredients and let sit for at least 10 minutes, or refrigerate up to 24 hours.
-2. Heat non-stick pan over medium high heat.
-Add chicken to pan and saute for 2-5 minutes until fully cooked.
-Heat tortilla shells.
+2. Heat a non-stick pan over medium high heat.
+Add the chicken and saute until fully cooked, 2-5 minutes.
+Heat the tortilla shells.
-3. Assemble tacos: To the tortilla add avocado cream, adobo sauce, cabbage (if using), cooked chicken, onion (if using), and cilantro.
+3. Assemble the tacos: to each tortilla add avocado cream, adobo sauce, cabbage (if using), cooked chicken, onion (if using), and cilantro.